nicholasaleks/graphql-threat-matrix/implementations/graphql-yoga.md

 Documentation: [https://www.graphql-yoga.com/](https://www.graphql-yoga.com/)

 ## Security Considerations
-name provides the following features which should be taken into consideration:
+graphql-yoga provides the following features which should be taken into consideration:

 <table>
 	<tr>